yiyunliu/mltt-consistency/README.md

 defining a single predicative universe, where impredicativity turns out to be unnecessary (see <https://dl.acm.org/doi/10.1145/3636501.3636951>).

+See <https://github.com/ionathanch/TT-model> for an Agda implementation of the proof, which uses induction-recursion rather than impredicativity to encode the countable universe hierarchy.
+The logical relation from the linked repository currently can only be used to derive canonicity and consistency, but not weak normalization.

 ## Language specification
 The syntactic typing rules can be found in [typing.v](theories/typing.v).